tenmax/ad-placement-library-sdk-android/README.md

 }
 ```

-Yes, you decide the container's position in the layout file, but you still need to provide the position information (`TenMaxBannerPosition.top`) when calling `showBannerAd`.
+Yes, you decide the container's position in the layout file, but you still need to provide the position information (`TenMaxBannerPosition.top`) when calling `bannerAd`.
 The SDK would use this information to avoid duplication (see [Duplication Detection](#duplication-detection)).

 ### Inline AD

-To embed an inline AD into your app, you need to add a container into your layout file.
+To embed an inline AD into your app, you need to add a container to your layout file.
 For example, in the `fragment_dashboard.xml`, add a `FrameLayout` as the container and setup its layout.
 As shown, it uses `wrap_content` as `layout_width` and `layout_height` to show a zero-size container, uses `center_horizontal` as `layout_gravity` to centerize the container, and then sets `paddingBottom` to `10dp` to give some space to other UI elements.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>